How To Use a Hose-End Sprayer

 If you have a hose-end sprayer in your garage that says something like "20 Gallon Sprayer", that tells you it is a fixed rate sprayer that will empty out after spraying 20 gallons of water.
 A "10 Gallon Sprayer" empties after spraying just 10 gallons.
 Our Aerify PLUS sprayer would then be called a 32 gallon sprayer.

-THE CORRECT AMOUNT OF YOUR PRODUCT
+APPLYING THE CORRECT AMOUNT OF YOUR PRODUCT

 Most garden product labels will recommended applying a certain amount of the product per every 1000 sf.
 But all hose-end sprayers are set up to siphon out in ounces per gallon- not ounces per 1000 sf.
 So, how do you go about getting the right amount of ounces per 1000 sf applied?